RNGDelak/ord-generalized/README.md

 # Final words

-I've built what I wanted to build, implemented everything i could dream, that's it
+I've built everything i wanted, dreamed and hoped.
+See you!

-Enjoy the project!!!